 The practice of osteopathy began in the United States in 1874 .
 The term “osteopathy” was coined by Andrew Taylor Still, MD, DO. a physician and surgeon.
 He was also a Kansas state territorial legislator, a free state leader, and one of the founders of Baker University.

-But osteopathy is not just a form of manipulation and clicking bones “back into place”.
-This science looks after the workings of the body as a single and very complex organism, rather than as a collection of components.
-It takes into account not only the physical aspects of the problem, but also the patient’s lifestyle and attitudes, and his/her overall wellbeing (health).
+Osteopathy is not just a form of manipulation and clicking bones “back into place” but rather looks after the workings of the body as a single complex organism, rather than as a collection of components by taking into the patient’s lifestyle, attitudes, and overall wellbeing (health).

-The osteopath always aims to treat the cause and not the effect of the problem, and by improving the function of the body he /she aims to reduce the pain.
+Our osteopath Pricilla Chellaram aims to treat the cause rather than the effects of the problem, thereby improving the function of the body and reducing pain.

 Our osteopath specialist treats muscular, joint and postural disorders, plus conditions such as headaches, migraines, period pains as well as expectant mothers and some infant and childhood disorders.